 One fantastic thing about Wix is that all its plans include abandoned cart emails, support for digital products, real-time shipping, and tracking.
-These are features that you can only find in Shopify’s more advanced plans.
+You can only find these features in Shopify’s more advanced plans.
 Wix’s SEO features include robots.txt editor, image optimisation, canonical tags, structured data, smart caching, etc. The downside to this platform is that users have a high chance of experiencing page duplication.

 - Smart caching

 - Canonical tags